zshCuanNi/NewPiler/README.md

 # newpiler

-Compiler for translating SysY ( a simple C-like language) to RISC-Ⅴ, using Flex and Bison
+Compiler for translating SysY (a simple C-like language) to RISC-Ⅴ, using Flex and Bison

-Course project of PKU Compile Course.
+Course project of PKU Compiler Course.

 Basically follow the instructions of [PKU compiler course online documentation](https://pku-minic.github.io/online-doc/#/).
 First, translate SysY to a high-level intermediate representation, Eeyore.
 After that, use Linear Scan Algorithm to allocate registers and generate Tigger codes.
 Finally, directly generate RISC-Ⅴ assembly from Tigger.